Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders

-Concomitantly, as optical pumping transfers spectral weight to the charge response, the charge correlation length grows dramatically until it is similar to the spin correlation length, leaving the system in a correlated metallic state far from the Heisenberg model limit.
+Concomitantly, as optical pumping transfers spectral weight to the charge response, the charge correlation length grows dramatically until it is similar to the spin correlation length { and the charge response becomes gapless}, leaving the system in a correlated metallic state far from the Heisenberg model limit.

 This paper is organised as follows.
 In Section~\ref{sec:model} we describe the specifics of our model and pump protocol, and some aspects of the MPS methods used including the use of conserved quantities.
 Section~\ref{sec:realtime} reports our results for real time dynamics during and after different simulated pumps, including the magnetisation, local doublon/holon density and the equal time spin and charge correlation functions.
-In Section~\ref{sec:dsf} we present results for the nonequilibrium spin and charge dynamical structure factors as a function of time.
+In Section~\ref{sec:dsf} we present { the corresponding results} for the nonequilibrium spin and charge dynamical structure factors as a function of time.
 We summarise and discuss our findings in Section~\ref{sec:discussion}, and provide some further technical details in the appendices.